What Should I do Immediately after a Car Accident?

 As long as there are reckless, careless and inattentive drivers, those who drive drunk and drivers who are not sure of the rules of the road, there will be car accidents.
+In Los Angeles, car accidents happen with alarming frequency.
+However, despite their frequency, many people are uncertain about what to do after such an accident.

 - If no one is hurt, try to get out of traffic.
 Many people are injured after accidents when they are struck by other vehicles that don't see the stopped cars in the road.